 The experience of this ex-Partner summarizes most of the trigger factors.
 Here is his story in a nutshell: "I think it was a combination.
 Both on the professional and personal side.
-On the professional side, I was enjoying my career in [consulting firm], but I had been there for fifteen years.
+On the professional side, I was enjoying my career in \\\\\ [consulting firm], but I had been there for fifteen years.
 The learning curve was flattening.
-I had some geographical transitions, creating new environments for learning and excitement, but even after six years, I wanted to renew myself.
-The decision was brewing, there was also a trigger on the family front with children starting school, parents getting older and a good reason for coming back home.
-So I decided it was time, and decided to look for alternatives there.
-In that process I discovered that it would be difficult to transfer within [consulting firm], since they wanted me to stay abroad.
+I had some geographical transitions, moving from Sweden to Europe and then to the Middle East and Africa, creating new environments for learning and excitement, but even after six years, I wanted to renew myself.
+The decision was brewing, there was also a trigger on the family front with children starting school, parents getting older and a good reason for coming back home to Sweden.
+So I decided it was time, and decided to look for alternatives in Stockholm.
+In that process I discovered that it would be difficult to transfer within \\\\\ [consulting firm], since they wanted me to stay in Dubai.
 Things happened much quicker then I thought.
-I had planned for a good year of relaxation and thinking through what to do next, reconnecting with some old friends and relationships.
-I had also started to explore a couple of more entrepreneurial adventures in the financial sector and was well into those when I got the proposition from [corporate]."
+I had planned for a good year of relaxation and thinking through what to do next, reconnecting with some old friends and relationships in Sweden.
+I had also started to explore a couple of more entrepreneurial adventures in the financial sector and was well into those when I got the proposition from \\\\\[corporate]."